-Millions of American suffer from vein diseases, but how do you know if you need a vein treatment like ultrasound guided sclerotherapy?
+Millions of Americans suffer from vein diseases, but how do you know if you need a vein treatment like ultrasound-guided sclerotherapy?
 Vein doctors can determine if your varicose veins require treatment either in an office setting or by vascular surgeons in a hospital setting.
 To determine if you need treatment, make an appointment for an evaluation.

 Upon visiting our vein clinic, you’ll be assessed for symptoms such as:

 - Restless legs,

 - Pain, aching, or cramping in your legs, especially in the evenings or at night,